South Coast Track Information

 Be prepared for anything on the top of the ranges – we had a half decent day and it was still pretty treacherous.

-A nice walk through along boardwalk and then covered forest takes you 1km down to Ironbound High Camp – a great spot for a rest, lunch and to refill the waterbottles at the sparkling creek.
+A nice walk along a boardwalk and then a covered forest takes you 1km down to Ironbound High Camp – a great spot for a rest, lunch and to refill the waterbottles at the sparkling creek.

 From there it’s a 7 km or so walk down, down, down to Little Deadmans Bay.